ShuhaievaPolina/LongCalculator/README.md

 Features

-Custom data structure for storing digits of arbitrarily large numbers, bypassing built-in integer size limitations
+Custom data structure for storing digits of arbitrarily large numbers, bypassing built-in integer size limitations<br>

-Addition of two arbitrary-precision numbers
+Addition of two arbitrary-precision numbers<br>

-Subtraction with correct handling of sign and borrowing
+Subtraction with correct handling of sign and borrowing<br>

-Multiplication implemented from scratch at the digit level
+Multiplication implemented from scratch at the digit level<br>

-Division of arbitrary-precision numbers
+Division of arbitrary-precision numbers<br>

-Exponentiation (raising a number to a power)
+Exponentiation (raising a number to a power)<br>

-Factorial computation for arbitrarily large inputs
+Factorial computation for arbitrarily large inputs<br>

-Save results to file, allowing calculation history/output to be stored and reviewed later
+Save results to file, allowing calculation history/output to be stored and reviewed later<br>

-Tech Stack
+Tech Stack<br>

-Language: C#
+Language: C#<br>
 Interface: Console application

 Motivation